 Spending a vacation as a family in Singapore so much fun.
 One of the most important considerations prior to arriving is selecting the place to stay.
-There are so many hotels in Singapore, so where should visitor to this grand city stay?
+There are so many hotels in Singapore, so where should a visitor in this grand city stay?

 I have not been to Singapore for over 30 years and had no idea where to start.
 So when we flew into Changi Airport on a balmy Saturday evening we were in for quite a few surprises.